 Average Weather in Sydney Australia

-In Sydney, the temperature typically varies from 47°F to 80°F over the course of the year, and is rarely below 42°F or above 90°F.
+In Sydney, the summers are warm and partly cloudy and the winters are short, cool, and mostly clear.
+Over the course of the year, the temperature typically varies from 47°F to 80°F and is rarely below 42°F or above 90°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Sydney, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.

 The clearer part of the year in Sydney begins around June 21 and lasts for 3.7 months, ending around October 12.
 On August 13, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 80% of the time, and overcast or mostly cloudy 20% of the time.

 The cloudier part of the year begins around October 12 and lasts for 8.3 months, ending around June 21.
 On November 22, the cloudiest day of the year, the sky is overcast or mostly cloudy 38% of the time, and clear, mostly clear, or partly cloudy 62% of the time.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Sydney varies throughout the year.